raphapr/redis-cluster-dockerfile/README.md

  CentOS 6.6, Redis 3.01

- The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
+ The cluster is 6 redis instances, used as a cache, running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7001 to 7006.

 ### Installation